MatthewWildenradt/openflights/DEVLOG.md

 5. Test are further improved

 Week of 4/10/21
-1. Finished betweenness centrality mapping algorithm
+1. Finished betweenness centrality mapping algorithm for two location input
-2. Improved user interface too allow to easier inputs when testing the final product
+2. Improved user interface too allow easier inputs when testing the final product
 3. Modified readme and results documents to be more through
 4. Finished recorded final presentation
 5. Expanded the Testing suite